-If you’re looking to sell your house or investment property in San Diego without using a real estate agent, we can help.
+If you’re looking to sell your house or investment property in San Diego County without using a real estate agent, we can help.

 Although we do cooperate with brokers, sometimes it’s best to avoid paying someone to be in the middle.

 After all, paying 5-6% of the sale of a property in a commission is a lot of money.
 In certain situations, California brokers and real estate agents can be very useful and earn their commission.
 Not always.

 How Do I Sell My House Without An Agent in San Diego County?

 There are a few ways to avoid paying high commissions in your California sale.